-No credits from an other institution or UW-Madison undergraduate degree are allowed to transfer.
+No credits from an undergraduate degree are allowed to transfer toward the degree.

 Credits Earned as a Professional Student at UW-Madison (Law, Medicine, Pharmacy, and Veterinary careers)

 Refer to the Graduate School: Transfer Credits for Prior Coursework (https://policy.wisc.edu/library/UW-1216/) policy.